 Tracking: I try to ship early in the week so that your package is in transit the least possible time.
 I will send your tracking number to you in email when I ship your tiles.
 For FedEx, I will also sign you up for email notifications when I ship your tiles.
 On international USPS orders, the postal service tracks your package until the date the package leaves the U.S. but after that, tracking is at the discretion of your country's postal service and how well integrated they are with USPS tracking.
 You should receive your package in a reasonable amount of time either way.
 In any case, we will both receive a tracking number and email notifications so we can follow along.

 Perhaps you are wondering what a reasonable amount of time is.
 I often revisit this question.
 Transit times, even within a country, can vary by days or even a week.
-I've had the most extreme delays in Italy, so I always ship Priority Mail to customers there.
+If I have doubts, I ship FedEx (or Priority Mail for sample tiles).

 Insurance: On both domestic and international orders, your tiles are insured for the full amount.
 I send an extra tile or two, in case I've missed a flaw or a chip occurs in shipping, which is unlikely.

 International Taxes, and Customs Fees: Not surprisingly, most of my tiles ship to homes in the U.S., Canada, and U.K. However, I have tiles in Japan, Australia (Tasmania and Victoria), New Zealand, Norway, and several EU countries.
 Because these are works of art that I make for you, they fall under the HS Code for works of art and additional import duties may not apply.
 International customers might have to pay VAT, but Customs will usually respect art tiles as works of art and there are usually exemptions from import duties for that.
 In some cases, I have to pre-pay VAT, but will let you know at ship time.